cakephp/docs/pt/orm/query-builder.rst

 The builder can help you retrieve data from multiple tables at the same time with the minimum amount of queries possible.
-To be able to fetch associated data, you first need to setup associations between the tables as described in the :ref:`table-associations` section.
+To be able to fetch associated data, you first need to setup associations between the tables as described in the :doc:`/orm/associations` section.
 This technique of combining queries to fetch associated data from other tables is called **eager loading**.

-.. include:: ./table-objects.rst
+.. include:: ./retrieving-data-and-resultsets.rst
     :start-after: start-contain
     :end-before: end-contain